Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 ```

 As you can see above, we usually use "comments" to segregate the arranges, act, and the respective asserts.
-This test could be a simple one to contrast, but think we can all agree that, if there were lot to set up in
+This test could be a simple one to contrast against as this test does not contain much complicated arranges or assertions.

-the "arrange" section or in the assertions this could, will definitely look messy.
+But if you could imagine a test case where you had to setup a few more things, and there were many things to assert,
+using this approach will certainly be messy

 Using `Bunsen Burner` for the same test,